wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * VMware GemFire -- Updated the queries of the GemFire system alerts with new prefixes.
 * Go -- Removed references of deprecated SDKs.
 * C Sharp -- Removed references of deprecated libraries.

+In addition, we updated the following integrations to support VMware Cloud Services access token authentication when your Operations for Applications service **is onboarded** to VMware Cloud services.
+See [Integrations That Use VMware Cloud Services Access Tokens](integrations_onboarded_subscriptions.html#integrations-that-use-vmware-cloud-services-access-tokens).

+  * Catchpoint
+  * Nagios
+  * Uptime

 ## August 2023